jordanlingao/jordanlingao/README.md

 - 📫 How to reach me **jordanlingao@gmail.com**

-- ⚡ Fun fact **In college, I was a Music major and now I am going into something completely different: Data Science.**
+- ⚡ Fun fact: **In college, I was a Music major and now I am going into something completely different: Data Science.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">